TranDangKhoi/shopee-clone/README.md

     "plugin:import/typescript",
     "plugin:jsx-a11y/recommended",
     "plugin:@typescript-eslint/recommended",
-    // Disable rules that made conflicts between eslint and prettier
+    // Some of the plugins above may cause conflicts between eslint and prettier
-    // Put 2 of these below so they override all of the rules above!
+    // Put these 2 below so they override all of the plugins above => fix the problems "eslint-config-prettier",
-    "eslint-config-prettier",
     "prettier",
   ],